How much of the land area in each of Minnesota's watersheds is covered in perennial (year-round) vegetation?

 Current statewide data are generally of high quality and spatial resolution, and pre-settlement data, although coarse-scale, are adequate because nearly all native vegetation communities were perennial, and frequent, large-area disturbances did not change soil infiltration capacity, had ephemeral impacts, and/or left substantial canopy or intact surface cover.

-Classification accuracies for current landcover are typically above 90% for aggregated categories, such as perennial vegetation, annual vegetation, and urban development, accuracies could be improved, both by more current data, and by improved methods.
-Landcover is currently mapped for 30 meter (100 foot) cells, based on circa 2001 images.
-Newer methods that use multi-date, higher spatial resolution images may provide more accurate landcover classification, particularly for distinguishing grasslands from cereals and other row crops.
+Data quality in forming the metric is very high, with relatively recent, high resolution data used to develop a map land cover classes.
+Classification accuracies for current landcover are above 90% for aggregated categories (Dewitz, 2023).
+Landcover data used is mapped for 30 meter (100 foot) cells.
+Newer methods that use multi-date, higher spatial resolution imagery may provide more accurate landcover classification, particularly for distinguishing grasslands from cereals and other row crops.